 The next step is to identify which locations will generate the most engagement, initiate upvotes, and lead traffic to your content.
 As a general rule, it makes sense to look to post in specific subreddits - smaller, more genre specific areas of Reddit.

 Each subreddit has its own community and moderators that make it unique.
 Subreddits are designed to organize specific subject matter for users only searching for that topic.
 They act as a one-stop-shop for content they are interested in, rather than having to dig through pages looking for posts that might be of interest.
 Try to post in subreddits that are related to your content and that have amassed at least 20,000 readers - posting in subreddits with less than that will make it very hard for your content to find the upvotes it needs to get to the point where it will drive any sort of noticeable traffic.
 The most popular subreddits by the amount of users subscribed are (in alphabetical order):

 - /r/ELI5 (Explain Like I'm 5)

 As Reddit is an ever-changing landscape, these popular subreddits may change over time - losing or gaining traffic as the community losses or gains interest in the content that is posted in each specific subreddit.
-To stay on top of what subreddits are the most popular at any given time, simply navigate to a specific subreddit and then look at the current amount of active users.
+To stay on top of what subreddits are the most popular at any given time, simply navigate to a specific subreddit and then look at the current amount of active users and the amount of people who have subscribed to the subreddit.
 These statistics can be found in the right hand column directly under the "subscribe" / "unsubscribe" button.

 Subjects That Do Well

-Now that we've identified where to post your content, you need to decide what that content will be.
-So what types of content are most likely to be appreciated by the Reddit community?
-While there is a wide array of different genres and types that can captivate redditors, most often the subjects that do the best on Reddit are:
+Now that we've identified where to post your content, you need to decide what is appropriate to share.
+So where is your content most likely to be appreciated by the Reddit community?
+While there is a wide array of different genres and types of subjects that can captivate redditors, most often the subjects that do the best on Reddit are: